SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 #### Aggregation Matcher

-A common use case of tests is finding and operating on a control that has one or more aggregation items that fulfill certain conditions.
+A common use case of tests is finding and operating on a control with one or more aggregation items that fulfill certain conditions.
 While there are already some predefined matchers for aggregations in place, `OpaBuilder` comes with the generic `hasAggregation` and the most commonly used `hasAggregationProperties` methods.
 The `vMatchers` parameter of `hasAggregation` can be any matcher method \(or matcher chain\) that is executed against the items of the defined aggregation of the matching control.

 ``` js
 OpaBuilder.create(oOpa)